 The curriculum must be structured to optimize fellow educational experiences, the length of the experiences, and the supervisory continuity.
-These educational experiences include an appropriate blend of supervised patient care responsibilities, clinical teaching, and didactic educational events. ^(Core)
+These educational experiences include an appropriate blend of supervised patient care responsibilities, clinical teaching, and didactic educational events.
+(Core)

 4.10.a.
-Clinical experiences in gynecologic oncology must prioritize ongoing supervision, longitudinal relationships with faculty members, and meaningful assessment and feedback. ^(Core)
+Clinical experiences in maternal-fetal medicine must prioritize continuity of patient care, ongoing supervision, longitudinal relationships with faculty members, and meaningful assessment and feedback.
+(Core)